Multilevel Emulation for Stochastic Computer Models with Application to Large Offshore Wind farms: Stochastic multilevel emulation

 We will focus on a two level set up; $\eta^C(\cdot)$ is the cheap simulator and $\eta^E(\cdot)$ is its expensive counterpart.
-In the motivating example of the Athena model $\eta^C(\cdot)$ is a version of the model with $50$ turbines and a time step of $\Delta t = 0.1$ years (simulating time steps of just over a month).
-However, we want to infer $\eta^E (\cdot)$, which is a version with time step $\Delta t = 0.001$ years (simulating time steps of approximately $9$ hours) and $200$ turbines.
+In the motivating example of the Athena simulator $\eta^C(\cdot)$ is a version of the model with a time step of $\Delta t = 0.1$ years (simulating time steps of just over a month).
+However, we want to infer $\eta^E (\cdot)$, which is a version with time step $\Delta t = 0.001$ years (simulating time steps of approximately $9$ hours).

-\subsection{Proposed Emulation Strategy}
+\subsection{Proposed emulation strategy}

-Here we will present our stochastic multilevel emulator.
 We allow for $\eta^E(\cdot)$ to be heteroscedastic but if we believe it is homoscedastic we can replace the non-constant variance with a constant term.
 Our object of inference is (the distribution of) $\eta^E(\bx)$, for any $\bx$.